willdurand/ArvernOS/src/userland/README.md

 # userland

-This directory contains programs that are compiled using the willOS _libc_ and bundled into the initial RAM disk (`initrd`) when building the ISO.
+This directory contains programs that are compiled using the ArvernOS _libc_ and bundled into the initial RAM disk (`initrd`) when building the ISO.

-- `bin/` contains the final binaries for willOS
+- `bin/` contains the final binaries for ArvernOS
 - `local-build/` contains the binaries compiled for a "local environment"
 - the other directories are programs